ION Professional eLearning Programs

 Dr. Terri Winfree

-Dr. Terri L. Winfree is the Executive Director of the Chicago Southland Chamber of Commerce.
+Dr. Terri L. Winfree is the President of the Chicago Southland Chamber of Commerce.
 Previous to that, she served seven years as the President of Prairie State College (PSC) in Chicago Heights, Ill.
 She began her presidency in 2013 when she is the first woman and first PSC graduate to be named president of the college.
 Dr. Winfree served in leadership positions for 25 years with PSC.
 She has served on several boards and committees throughout Illinois.
-Dr. Winfree also has been an adjunct faculty member at Governors State University and University of St. Francis and University of Illinois, Springfield.
+Dr. Winfree also has been an adjunct faculty member at Governors State University and the University of St. Francis.
 She also is a John Maxwell Certified Speaker, Coach, and Trainer.
-Dr. Winfree holds a Bachelor of Arts and Master of Arts in Communication Studies/Human Performance and Training from Governors State University, and a Ph.D. in Education and Human Resources from Colorado State University.
+Dr. Winfree holds a Bachelor of Arts and Master of Arts in Communication Studies/Human Performance and Training from Governors State University and a Ph.D. in Education and Human Resources from Colorado State University.

 Coordinator of Professional Programs, ION Professional eLearning Programs